ErdemOzgen/blackcart/README.md

 Incorporating Blackcart into your DevSecOps pipelines enhances your organization's ability to build and deploy secure applications while fostering a proactive security culture.
 It's not just about Continuous Automated Red Teaming; it's about empowering DevSecOps practices for a more secure digital future.

+## CART with Blackcart
+Beyond DevSecOps, Blackcart serves as a versatile platform that empowers cybersecurity professionals with an extensive toolkit and advanced capabilities.
+With Blackcart, users can transform any device into a comprehensive cybersecurity testing environment, equipped with tools for advanced threat hunting, incident response planning, and forensic analysis.
+Blackcart facilitates proactive security measures by enabling users to conduct thorough vulnerability assessments, real-time threat detection, and compliance monitoring.

+## Transform a device into a platform for cybersecurity professionals

+Blackcart serves as a transformative platform, equipping any device with the comprehensive capabilities needed by cybersecurity professionals with the help of containerization technology.
+By leveraging Blackcart, cybersecurity professionals can effectively fortify their organization's defenses, proactively identifying and addressing potential vulnerabilities while streamlining security processes with a very small effort and hardware and software resources.

-# What Sets BlackCART Apart?
+# What Sets Blackcart Apart?
 ## Streamlined Docker Container
-BlackCART provides a containerized environment with pre-configured security tools, simplifying setup and deployment for users.
+Blackcart provides a containerized environment with pre-configured security tools, simplifying setup and deployment for users.
 Its Dockerized architecture ensures consistency and portability across different environments.

 ## Comprehensive Toolset
-With an extensive collection of security tools, BlackCART caters to diverse testing scenarios.
-From vulnerability scanning to threat detection, BlackCART offers a holistic approach to security testing.
+With an extensive collection of security tools, Blackcart caters to diverse testing scenarios.
+From vulnerability scanning to threat detection, Blackcart offers a holistic approach to security testing.

 ## Integration with DevSecOps Pipelines
-BlackCART seamlessly integrates into DevSecOps practices, enabling organizations to incorporate security into the software development lifecycle.
-By automating security testing and compliance checks, BlackCART facilitates the adoption of a security-first mindset.
+Blackcart seamlessly integrates into DevSecOps practices, enabling organizations to incorporate security into the software development lifecycle.
+By automating security testing and compliance checks, Blackcart facilitates the adoption of a security-first mindset.

 # Installed Tools